kubernetes/kubernetes/examples/node-selection/README.md

   disktype: ssd</b>
 </pre>

-When you then run `kubectl create -f pod.yaml`, the pod will get scheduled on the node that you attached the label to!
-You can verify that it worked by running `kubectl get pods` and looking at the "host" that the pod was assigned to.
+When you then run `lmktfyctl create -f pod.yaml`, the pod will get scheduled on the node that you attached the label to!
+You can verify that it worked by running `lmktfyctl get pods` and looking at the "host" that the pod was assigned to.

 ### Conclusion